OutSystems/OutSystems.SetupTools/examples/DeployOnPrem/README.md

 The scripts will do all the hard part of installing all the pre-requisites, the platform and the post configuration and will let you configure the platform using the Configuration Tool.

+For a complete unattend setup use the DeployOnAzure examples.

 ## Online machines

 Use this scripts if your machine is connected to Internet.